Coyote-Byte-Games/Handbook/Notes/Music Theory Necessities.md

 ## Music Theory Bare Minimum
 <h1>Tones, semitones</h1>
 A tone is <b>2</b> steps up from a note, best visualized as being 2 piano keys to the right of a root note.
 For example, the note D is a tone (or whole step) up from C. A semitone (or half step) is <b>1</b> piano key to the right.
-Notated as W, h in this page.
+C♯/D♭ is a semitone above C. Notated as W, h in this page.